dsc-courses/dsc80-2024-sp/proj04/index.md

 1. Create a GitHub account, if you don't already have one.
 1. Create a new GitHub repository for your project.
    - GitHub Pages sites live at `<username>.github.io/<reponame>` (for instance, the site for [github.com/dsc-courses/dsc80-2024-sp](https://github.com/dsc-courses/dsc80-2024-sp) is [dsc-courses.github.io/dsc80-2024-sp](https://dsc-courses.github.io/dsc80-2024-sp)).
-   - As such, **don't** include "DSC 80" or "Project 4" in your repo's name – this looks unprofessional to future employers, and gives you a generic-sounding URL.
+   - As such, **don't** include "DSC 80" or "Final Project" in your repo's name – this looks unprofessional to future employers, and gives you a generic-sounding URL.
 Instead, mention that this is a project for DSC 80 at UCSD in the repository description.
    - **Make sure to make your repository public.**
    - Select "ADD a README file."
 This ensures that your repository starts off non-empty, which is necessary to continue.
 1. Click "Settings" in the repository toolbar (next to "Insights"), then click "Pages" in the left menu.